 8. Swiss Abroad

 SWI swissinfo.ch's reporting should facilitate closer ties between Swiss living abroad and their homeland.
 Historically, SWI swissinfo.ch - first the Swiss Short Wave Service and then Swiss Radio International - has been closely associated with the Organisation of the Swiss Abroad (OSA).
 Both are committed to providing a service for Swiss expats.
 Besides its regular editorial coverage, SWI swissinfo.ch delivers daily news and information tailored for the Swiss abroad via its interactive SWI Plus app (iOS, Android).
-In 2018 there were over 760,000 Swiss citizens living abroad, of which 140,000 were registered to vote.
+In 2020 there were 776,300 Swiss citizens living abroad.

 SWI swissinfo.ch partners with many organisations and associations which focus on issues relevant beyond Switzerland's borders.
 Events and public debates are often the centrepiece of the partnerships.
 SWI swissinfo.ch involvement can include coverage of partnership events in several languages, as well as our on-site presence.
 If you would like more information, please send us a mail.